 MySQL provides connectivity for client applications developed in the Java programming language with MySQL Connector/J. Connector/J implements the Java Database Connectivity (JDBC) API, as well as a number of value-adding extensions of it.
 It also supports the new X DevAPI.

-MySQL Connector/J is a JDBC Type 4 driver.
-Different versions are available that are compatible with the JDBC 3.0 and JDBC 4.2 specifications (see Chapter 2, Connector/J Versions, and the MySQL and Java Versions They Support).
+MySQL Connector/J is a JDBC Type 4 driver, implementing the JDBC 4.2 specification.
 The Type 4 designation means that the driver is a pure Java implementation of the MySQL protocol and does not rely on the MySQL client libraries.
 See Chapter 2, Connector/J Versions, and the MySQL and Java Versions They Require for compatibility information.